-Most of the free WordPress themes offer a single sidebar for all page and posts.
+Most of the free WordPress themes offer a single sidebar for all pages and posts.
 Some commercial themes offer custom sidebar option.
 This option will allow you to create multiple sidebars and assign to different posts based on your need.
 Don’t worry, if your theme does not offer this option.
 Here is how you can create different sidebars on different posts in WordPress.

 Why Do You Need Different Sidebar on Different Posts?